Yandex Cloud

 • ingress.alb.yc.io/autoscale-max-size

-Resource unit maximum total.
+Maximum total number of resource units.
 By default, it is unlimited.
-Make sure this value is no less than (number of load balancer availability zones) × (minimum number of resource units per zone).
+Make sure this value is no less than the number of load balancer availability zones multiplied by the minimum number of resource units per zone.

 Learn more about the autoscaling settings here.